Komal-patra/WineQualityPrediction/README.md

         2. update schema.yaml
         3. update params.yaml
         4. update the entity
-        5. update the configuration manager in src config
+        5. update the configuration manager in src config (jupyter notebook)
         6. update the components
         7. update the pipeline
         8. update the main.py